yashasvigirdhar/JuiceBill/README.md

 JuiceBill
 =========

-A basic andriod app to manage juice expense
+A basic android app to manage juice expense